Thinking About Self-Publishing? Check Out These 5 Tips

 So, while we’re not saying you should fire your editor, it is important that you don’t just send out your edited work without checking the changes that have been made first.

 3. Choose your self-publishing services wisely

 There are so many great services available for creating, publishing and distributing, so this is just a basic rundown of a few of the best, alongside the most important elements to consider when making your choice.
 Having a comprehensive understanding of what’s on offer will be essential to your success, so we recommend some extra Googling on this subject.

-Once written, your book will have to be compiled into the appropriate format and made to look professional before it is put out for sale. iBooks Author offers a fantastic service to do this.
+Once written, your book will have to be compiled into the appropriate format and made to look professional before it is put out for sale. iBooks Author (discontinued in 2020) offers a fantastic service to do this.
 However, the software is restricted to Apple devices.
 An alternative is Sigil, which is open source and easy to use, but doesn’t hold many formats.
 If you’re aiming for a solely ebook audience, then another fantastic option is Kotobee Author, as it allows you to add interactive elements to your work, alongside all the usual book-creator features.

 While most authors look to sell on Amazon via KDP (Kindle Direct Publishing), this is not necessarily the best option.
 It does give you the greatest success regarding audience number and reach, but the royalties it pays are minuscule.
 Lulu is a much better choice in terms of fair pay, but in return, doesn’t see as many sales.
 There is also the option of using an ebook aggregator, such as Smashwords or BookBaby, who will take your raw manuscript, covert it into the relevant format and cover the distribution process for you over a range of well-established platforms.